postrational/blog/source/_posts/2019-05-26-python-project-maturity-checklist.markdown

 <a name="pre-commit"></a>
 ###  &#9745; Set up pre-commit hooks

-The best way to run Black and any other code formatters you may want to use, is to use [`pre-commit`][pre_commit].
+The best way to run Black and any other code formatters is to use [`pre-commit`][pre_commit].
 This is a tool which is triggered every time you `git commit` and runs code-linters and formatters on any modified files.

 Install `pre-commit` as usual: